Izabella (the Woodstock Strat)

 Jimi HendrixยทFender Stratocasterยท1968

-The Olympic White Strat Hendrix played at Woodstock โ€” one of the best-documented guitars in rock history, now at the Met on loan from MoPOP.
+The Olympic White Strat Hendrix played at Woodstock โ€” one of the best-documented guitars in rock history, in MoPOP's permanent collection in Seattle.

 Other famous axes by Jimi Hendrix: